NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 portion of the image where, due to noise (such as clouds, shadows, etc.) the determined search range is much larger than what it should be.

+In this case it is suggested to mapproject the images (:numref:`mapproj-example`).
+This will make the images more similar and reduce the search range.

+A few other strategies, with or without mapprojected images, are as follows.

 With the default block-matching algorithm, ``--stereo-algorithm asp_bm``, the option ``--corr-timeout integer`` can be used to limit how long each 1024 |times| 1024 pixel tile can take.
 A good value here